 There are the basic costs for branding, website design, and recurring domain and web hosting costs.

-You might want to look into having at least basic Search Engine Optimization done, as well as marketing to get your website and brand known.
+You might want to look into having at least basic Search Engine Optimization (SEO) done, as well as marketing to get your website and brand known.

 Finally, ongoing support and maintenance costs should also be considered.